-Contact Point Name: Ms Tugela Matubatuba Deputy Director: Strategic Partnerships Department of Science and Innovation E-mail: Tugela.matubatuba@dst.gov.za Tel: (+27)12 84 36860 Eligible entities This call is open to working researchers residing in South Africa and affiliated with a recognised higher education or research institution such as a university, university of technology or science council, small, medium (SMEs) and large enterprises in the private sector and national system of innovation organisations involved in R&D. It is "obligatory" for South African lead researcher/principal investigator (PI)s based at historically advantaged institutions, SMEs and large companies to include, as part of the research team, a research partner from any of the historically disadvantaged institutions.
+Contact Point Name: Mr Toto Matshediso Deputy Director: Strategic Partnerships Department of Science and Innovation Tel: (+27)12 843 6339 Eligible entities E-mail: toto.matshediso@dst.gov.za Tel: (+27)12 843 6339 This call is open to working researchers residing in South Africa and affiliated with a recognised higher education or research institution such as a university, university of technology or science council, small, medium (SMEs) and large enterprises in the private sector and national system of innovation organisations involved in R&D. It is "obligatory" for South African lead researcher/principal investigator (PI)s based at historically advantaged institutions, SMEs and large companies to include, as part of the research team, a research partner from any of the historically disadvantaged institutions.
 Proposals submitted by an applicant based at a historically advantaged institution without a research partner from a historically disadvantaged institution will be ineligible.
-The research partner from the historically disadvantaged institution in this case can serve as a co-applicant in the proposal.
+The research partner from the historically disadvantaged institutions in the proposal.
 Applicants based at historically disadvantaged institutions can act as PIs and submit proposals without the involvement of and or partnering with researchers based at historically advantaged institutions if they so wish.
-Please note that only the following eight universities will be recognized as historically disadvantaged in line with the Department of Higher Education and Training November 2015 Ministerial Statement on university funding: • University of Fort Hare (UFH) • University of Fort Hare (UFH) • University of Venda (Univen) • Walter Sisulu University (WSU) • University of the Western Cape (UWC) • University of zululand (UniZulu) • Mangosuthu University of Technology (MUT) • Sefako Makgatho Health Sciences University (SMU).
+Please note that only the following eight universities will be recognized as historically disadvantaged in line with the Department of Higher Education and Training November 2015 Ministerial Statement on university funding: University of Limpopo (UL) University of Fort Here (UELL) University of Fort Hare (UFH) University of Yonda (University) University of Venda (Univen)Walter Sisulu University (WSU) Walter Sisulu University (WSO) University of the Western Cape (UWC) University of the Western Cape (OWC) University of Zululand (UniZulu) Mangosuthu University of Technology (MUT) Sefako Makgatho Health Sciences University (SMU).
 Eligible topics All topics

-Eligible type of research and Fundamental/Basic Research, Industrial/Applied Research and TRL Experimental development TRL 1-9 Additional eligibility criteria It is mandatory for applicants to present their application project outline firstly to DSI in order to ascertain the strategic alignment with the country's National Development Plan and the objectives of the Department.
-Failure to contact the DSI prior to submission of your application will result in the project not endorsed for funding.
+Eligible type of research and Fundamental/Pacis Research Industrial/Applied Research and TRL Fundamental/Basic Research, Industrial/Applied Research and INL Experimental development TRL 1-9 Additional eligibility criteria It is mandatory for applicants to present their application project outline firstly to DSI in order to ascertain the strategic alignment with the country's National Development Plan and the objectives of the Department.
+Failure to contact the DSI prior to submission of your application will result in the project not endorsed for funding. application with result in the project flot endorsed for funding.
 Only applicants who have been recommended for funding by the evaluation committee will be required to complete and submit the DSI co-investment application for funding.
-Eligible costs Direct costs:Travel and Daily subsistence allowance including accommodation costs in line with the guidelines of South African government regulations.Consumables and supplies Any consumables necessary for the implementation of the project may be considered as direct eligible costs.
+Eligible costs Direct costs: Travel and Daily subsistence allowance including accommodation costs in line with the guidelines of South African government regulations.
+Consumables and supplies Any consumables necessary for the implementation of the project may be considered as direct eligible costs.
 Consumables are only eligible costs under the project if bought after the start date of the project.
 Costs of personnel DSI will cover personnel cost to be incurred during project implementation.
 Sub-contracting Not more than 20% of the project should be sub-contracted.
 The subcontracted work should not be core/substantial parts of the project work.